nickbarrett645/thm-blog/src/blogs/day-23.md

 >
 >`?>`

-the I use the url `/uploads/webshell.php?cmd=id;whoami;ls` and view the page and I'll see the result of those commands being run.
+the I use the URL `/uploads/webshell.php?cmd=id;whoami;ls` and view the page and I'll see the result of those commands being run.
 From here we can do anything including upgrading to a reverse shell.

 ### Reverse Shell
 Is when you have an interactive shell in a terminal.
 The process for doing this is essentially the same as the webshell you take a file like [Pentest Monkey reverse shell](https://raw.githubusercontent.com/pentestmonkey/php-reverse-shell/master/php-reverse-shell.php) that matches the backend code being used by the application and input your IP.
-You open a netcat listener on the correct port using `nc -lvnp 1234`.
+You open a Netcat listener on the correct port using `nc -lvnp 1234`.
 You upload the file, then navigate to the file in your browser.
 This time the browser will hang but if you look back at the terminal you should have a connection.

 ### Practical
-In this exercise I start by running gobuster to enumerate the directories using `gobuster dir -u http://shell.uploadvulns.thm -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`
+In this exercise I start by running Gobuster to enumerate the directories using `gobuster dir -u http://shell.uploadvulns.thm -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`

 I got the results:
 >`/resources`